dukesrg/logue-osc/README.md

 Custom oscillators for Korg logue-sdk compatible synths

 You can get the lastest precompiled versions of the oscillators in [releases](../../releases/) section.
-For user-customizable oscillators online constructor is available here [https://dukesrg.github.io/logue-osc/](https://dukesrg.github.io/logue-osc/).
+For user-customizable oscillators online constructor is available at https://dukesrg.github.io/logue-osc/.

 ### Project structure